NickWoodall/HelixGen/readMe.txt

 There are 3 modules here.

 1. This top level directory fits and generates helical backbones.
 	a.
-Fits the helical proteins with HelixFit.py .
+Fits the helical proteins with HelixFit.py
     b.
 Transforms the parameters for mL with FitTransform.py
     c.
 Trains the GAN with TrainGAN.py with the endpoint distance map output from FitTransform.py.
     d.
 GenerateEndpoints.py uses the GAN to generate helical endpoints. (aka straight unlooped helices)
     e.
 LoopEndpoints.py finds many looped solutions around the general topology from the unlooped helices from the GAN.
-		a.
-Can generate endpoints from GAN as part of script

 2. The GraphGen directory contains code to predict the sequence of 4 helix proteins and relax to a reasonable structure.
 	a.
 Prepares PDB structures for prediction by GraphGen Network with PDBDataset.py